Getting a new customer costs 5-7x more than keeping an existing one.

 1. Make loyalty enrollment frictionless

-The single biggest lever in restaurant customer retention isn't the loyalty reward — it's the enrollment flow.
+The single biggest lever in restaurant customer retention is not the loyalty reward.
+It is the enrollment flow.

 Most restaurants lose 60-70% of potential members at sign-up.
 The ask is too big: download an app, create an account, remember a password.
 Your best regulars, the people who already love your food, skip this step most often because they have enough apps.